-- To support persons made vulnerable by illness in all circumstances and in all stages of life.
+Promote support for vulnerable people in all circumstances and at all stages of their lives.

-- To promote access to appropriate care for all, including adequate pain management and quality palliative care, in the environment which best meets the needs of the patient.
+Promote access to quality palliative care for all in the setting that best meets the needs of the patient.

-- To promote a legislative and ethical environment opposed to euthanasia and assisted suicide.
+Advocate for a legislative and ethical framework favourable to the development of palliative care and opposed to euthanasia and assisted suicide.

 1. Networking with organizations and individuals who share our values

 Living with Dignity cultivates an effective network of exchanges and establishes meaningful relationships with individuals and groups who share its concerns and objectives.
 In addition, we work with politicians, health professionals, associations of people with disabilities and organizations interested in joining forces in a spirit of social solidarity.